ClimbingAl/CONCRETE/site_content/foundation_and_services/configuration_and_use/security_risk_and_trust/data_security.md

 - Users are expected to choose to use datasets that have the minimum possible information content for their task.
 - Users are expected to self-impose the most restrictive conditions for that access - including delaying the first access time.
 - Meta-data notes help users to understand the risks associated with using a dataset.
+- People can always 'phone a friend' to ask for more opinion
 - Everyone can add to this meta-data guidance including providing links to alternatives.
 - Everyone can add tools that enable possible information content to be reduced.
 - Everyone can add alternative datasets.